rajvatsal/todo/README.md

   - add edit button on tasks.
     - use required on edit forms.
     - edit form should close on saving.
+    - add modify function to task and project managers
     - ~~rename edit button to save.~~
     - if key value in an attribute is null then don't set that attributes value (util).
     - complete logic.js